mre/envy/README.md

 At work, I have to set some environment variables every time I'm working on certain projects.
 For example, these can be Google Cloud settings, the Consul host or Docker configs.

-It's tedious to do that myself every time.
+It's tedious to set the correct environment variables myself every time.

 [direnv] automatically loads `.env` files, but I don't want to clutter my system
 with `.env` files.
 Also, I need the same environment variables in a few unrelated